stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-consulting-goldmine.md

 Consultants and clients need collaboration tech that is:

-* **Agile** - alive and interactive, evolving as the execution provides more insights
+* **agile** - alive and interactive, evolving as the execution provides more insights
-* **Inclusive** - a user experience and price price that achieves org-wide engagement
+* **inclusive** - a user experience and price price that achieves org-wide engagement
-* **Easy** - naturally intuitive, making the time to value of minutes, not weeks
+* **easy** - naturally intuitive, making the time to value of minutes, not weeks
-* **Lasting** - adds value to the client beyond the life of the consulting engagement
+* **lasting** - adds value to the client beyond the life of the consulting engagement
-* **Efficient** - helps CTOs to eliminate single-purpose-apps and integrations
+* **efficient** - helps CTOs to eliminate single-purpose-apps and integrations
-* **Multi-dimensional** - helps every employee execute both strategic and day to day work
+* **multi-dimensional** - helps every employee execute both strategic and day to day work
-* **Next Gen ready** - [millennials](https://stratapp.ai/blog/radical-transparency/ "millennials") will be 75% of the workforce by 2025
+* **next Gen ready** - [millennials](https://stratapp.ai/blog/radical-transparency/ "millennials") will be 75% of the workforce by 2025

 # about #stratapp

-The author, Ash Richardson, is ex-Accenture and PwC.
-Ash went onto become managing partner of Oyster Partners (now DigitasLBi), before lead roles in corporate finance and start-up venture capital.
+The author, Ash Richardson, is ex-Accenture and went onto become managing partner of Oyster Partners (now DigitasLBi), before lead roles in corporate finance and start-up venture capital.

 Ash has a deep understanding of the consulting life cycle, and the value of onselling.

-\#stratapp helps **grow consulting revenue in all 4 quadrants**, noting the best LTV:CAC is top-right:
+\#stratapp helps **grow consulting revenue in all 4 quadrants**, noting the best LTV:CAC for consulting is top-right:

 ![](/uploads/consulting landscape.jpg)